benspaghetti/benspaghetti.github.io/rants/retardjupas.md

 ## Theory

-CUHK Science sounds very multiverse right OOOHH SCIENCE, but it is quite easy to get into even with shitty grades.
+CUHK Science sounds very multiverse right OOOHH SCIENCE, but it is quite easy to get into even with trash grades.
 Refer to the image below:

 ![possible?](https://cdn.discordapp.com/attachments/895286470611464293/1006478451047411732/unknown.png)